SomarkLenka/SL_LeetCode/README.md

-To run the code yourself, simply download desired problem folder and execute test_#N.py Optionally, run "python test_#N.py 999999" where 999999 can be replaced with any number, as a seed, to generate and test new test cases.
+To run the code yourself, simply download desired problem folder and execute test_#N.py Optionally, run "python test_#N.py -s 999999" where 999999 can be replaced with any number, as a seed, to generate and test new test cases.
+Doing so will overwrite the current test_cases.json file as well.

+Ensure to have args module installed if receiving errors.